 Essential Estate Planning Documents

-At Rania Combs Law, we help clients throughout Texas and North Carolina create customized estate plans that meet their unique needs.
-Your estate plan may include:
+At Rania Combs Law, I help clients throughout Texas and North Carolina create customized estate plans that meet their unique needs.
+Your estate plan may include some of the following documents.

 Wills